There are certain expectations we ensure all students adhere to. These are set out below.

 All uniform items should have your child’s name written clearly in them.

-We request that patterns should not be shaved into the head as this can distract children and others from their learning.
+We request that patterns should not be shaved into the head as this can distract students from their learning.

 Jewellery must not be worn to school.
-If your child has pierced ears, small studs are permitted, however these must be removed by the child for PE.
-Children who wear watches must take full responsibility for them.
+If your child has pierced ears, small studs are permitted.
+Students who wear watches must take full responsibility for them, however they must be removed for PE.

-Children may not bring valuable personal items to school, as staff cannot be held responsible for them.
-Children are expected to take responsibility for their own school equipment, which must be named.
+Students should not bring valuable personal items to school, as staff cannot be held responsible for them.
+Students are expected to take responsibility for their own school equipment, which must be named.

-Money should not be brought into school unless for school dinners, fruit or educational visits.
+Money should not be brought into school unless for school dinners or educational visits.

 All money should be paid in advance, in a clearly named envelope, stating the name of the child, the amount and what the money is for.